Thinking of Linking

 "Thinking of Linking" is one of the first songs written by English musician Paul McCartney.
 Inspired by a cinema advertisement for Link Furniture, McCartney composed the song in 1958.
-The lyric consists of only three lines, while the music is influenced by the sound of Buddy Holly and the Crickets, particularly the song "Peggy Sue Got Married".
+The lyric consists of only three lines, while the music is influenced by the sound of Buddy Holly and the Crickets.

 The predecessor to the Beatles, the Quarrymen, occasionally performed the song in the late 1950s, but no recording of this is known to exist.
 The Beatles played the song twice during the informal Get Back sessions in January 1969.
 Ex-Beatles McCartney, George Harrison and Ringo Starr recorded the song in June 1994 for The Beatles Anthology project.
 This version was not in the final documentary, but was included as a special feature when Apple Corps released the series on DVD in 2003.

 Background and composition

 I remember once sitting with Paul in the cinema on the corner of Rose Lane, not far from where he lived, near Penny Lane.
 They showed an ad for Link Furniture: "Are you thinking of Linking?"
 Paul said, "Oh, that would make a good song", and he wrote one that went, "Thinking of linking my life with you".